-Once the base has formed, begin to shift the stream of milk from the bottom of the cup to the top, continuing to wiggle as you move.
-When you reach the top of the cup, dip the spout into the coffee and let the last piece of your design form, then lift the milk above your cup and finish off the design by running a small stream of milk down the middle of your artwork.
+Once you have formed the base, start shifting the stream of milk from the bottom to the top of the cup, continuing to wiggle as you move.
+When you reach the top of the cup, dip the spout into the coffee and let the last piece of your design form, then lift the pitcher above your cup and finish off the design by running a small stream of milk down the middle of your artwork.

 Pouring Too Fast or Too Slow

 Though you’re eager to kickstart your morning with a good cup of coffee, make sure to slow down as you add steamed milk to your cup.
 A fast pour may fill the cup too soon and leave little to no room for a design, or even worse, break the layer of crema on the coffee, making the final foamy image less than impressive.